 By Jessa Paschke, Behavior and Training Specialist

-It’s holiday season, and that means many of us are getting ready to travel – AAA says more than 54 million Americans will travel this year for Thanksgiving alone!
+It’s holiday season, and that means many of us are getting ready to travel – AAA says more than 115 million Americas will travel during the 2019 holiday season!

 More and more, family travel now includes pets.
 Having our dogs and cats with us during vacations means we get more quality time together and don’t have to worry about being away from our furry friends.